ibm-cloud-docs/Registry/registry_quota.md

     ```
     {: pre}

-    Your output looks similar to the following.
+    Your output looks similar to the following example.

     ```
     Getting quotas and usage for the current month, for account '<account_owner> Account'...